U2FUSB/odin-sign-up-form/README.md

 # odin-sign-up-form
 > See the [corresponding odin page](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form), which provides instructions for this short project

-## Used Image
+## Used Images

-https://unsplash.com/photos/blue-textile-in-close-up-image-dlYOWMX-JSE aka "background image" from @timmossholder
+- https://unsplash.com/photos/blue-textile-in-close-up-image-dlYOWMX-JSE aka "background image" from @timmossholder
+- The SVG Smiley was create *mostly* by google gemini (because I'm lazy)

 ## Used Font